figure-io/polymer-timeseries/README.md

 ##### 'cleared'

-The element emits a 'cleared' event whenever the chart is cleared.
+The element emits a `cleared` event whenever the chart is cleared.

 ``` javascript
 el.addEventListener( 'cleared', function onChange( evt ) {